Toyota bZ4X review: solid EV SUV let down by poor range

 Every bZ4X is powered by a 75kWh battery, 71kWh of which is usable, and allows for a maximum range of 271 miles if you get the 201bhp front-wheel drive model.
 However, that figure shrinks to 255 miles if you get the 215bhp all-wheel drive version, which features two electric motors, one on each axle.
 For context, all of the bZ4X’s rivals we list above boast official ranges of well over 300 miles.

-There are also three core trim levels to choose from: Pure, Motion and Vision, with a Premiere Edition also available for a brief time when the bZ4X first arrived.
+There are also three core trim levels to choose from: Pure, Motion and Vision.
 Standard kit is decent, with every model featuring a seven-inch digital instrument panel, heat pump, 18-inch alloy wheels, Apple CarPlay and Android Auto smartphone connectivity, plus a host of safety systems.
-But the sweet spot is arguably the Motion specification, which includes niceties such as privacy glass, a panoramic glass roof, heated front seats and a bigger 12.3-inch infotainment touchscreen, opposed to the base model’s eight-inch display.
-Prices currently start from over £46,000, rising to beyond £54,000 for the top-spec model.
+But the sweet spot is arguably the Motion specification, which includes niceties such as privacy glass, a panoramic glass roof, heated front seats and a bigger 12.3-inch infotainment touchscreen, as opposed to the base model’s eight-inch display.
+Prices currently start from just under £43,000 for a FWD Pure trim, rising to around £51,500 for the top-spec Vision AWD model.

 For an alternative review of the Toyota bZ4X, visit our sister site drivingelectric.com...